 The high-gain amp specialist has yet to confirm exactly what the data will be used for, but one possible implementation is to prevent users from buying an amp, profiling it, then immediately returning it.

-Whatever the technology ends up being used for, it could prove to be an important development in amp modeling.
+Whatever the technology ends up being used for, it could prove to be an important development in modeling amps.

 While one potential application is all-out profiler blocking, it could also be employed as a means to log which settings and channels have been profiled, making it easier for users to capture a full spectrum of tones.